 Building from that experience, visiting The Colored Girls Museum with the group of smart Black bloggers was a really cool experience to reflect on race and identity.
 The museum uses ordinary objects and creates a really cool collaborative space to discuss being women of colour.
 The Museum lives in an converted house in Germantown and it was a really powerful way to connect more personally to all the history we had taken in over the trip.

 A major highlight for me on any trip is exploring local food and drinks.
 What would a visit to Philly be without eating a Cheesesteak?
 We hit up Max’s Cheesesteaks for lunch.
 I like mine with salt, pepper, hot sauce, and provolone cheese.
-Definitely worth walking through Germantown to visit this spot.
+Definitely worth walking through North Philadelphia to visit this spot.
 Oh and it was featured in the movie Creed, if you’re a fan lol!

 For dinner we went to Harp & Crown, where the food was only surpassed by the amazing service.
 The feel of this place blends modern design with elements of history.
 The new-American menu filled us with upscale twists on classic dishes.
 Fantastic cocktails and just an amazing cozy vibe.